OliverMathias/DoggyDoor/README.md

 #### Transfer Learning
  At this point I had reached near the limits of the architecture of CNN I was using and after further research, discovered that by implementing a top layer trained on other images, and retraining it, I could pass on new and more features that my CNN could then interpret.

- This strategy is called '[Transfer Learning]("https://machinelearningmastery.com/transfer-learning-for-deep-learning/")' and has been found to greatly increase the accuracy of image classification networks.
+ This strategy is called '[Transfer Learning]( https://machinelearningmastery.com/transfer-learning-for-deep-learning/ )' and has been found to greatly increase the accuracy of image classification networks.
 It also cuts down on the training time needed to achieve that increased accuracy.

  More concretely,
- >"Transfer learning and domain adaptation refer to the situation where what has been learned in one setting … is exploited to improve generalization in another setting"
+ > Transfer learning and domain adaptation refer to the situation where what has been learned in one setting … is exploited to improve generalization in another setting
  — Page 526, Deep Learning, 2016.

- By implementing a popular image classification network call [InceptionV3]("https://medium.com/@sh.tsang/review-inception-v3-1st-runner-up-image-classification-in-ilsvrc-2015-17915421f77c") trained on the [ImageNet]("http://www.image-net.org/") dataset of over 14M images, the network was able to achieve **~80%** validation accuracy.
+ By implementing a popular image classification network call [InceptionV3]( https://medium.com/@sh.tsang/review-inception-v3-1st-runner-up-image-classification-in-ilsvrc-2015-17915421f77c ) trained on the [ImageNet]( http://www.image-net.org/ ) dataset of over 14M images, the network was able to achieve **~80%** validation accuracy.

 ![digits](./images/tensorboard2.JPG)

 #### Pretrained Models
   During my research of CNN's I discovered that Kaggle had put on a challenge to see who could train the best dog breed classification network on their own dataset of 133 breeds.

-  [srikantrao]("https://github.com/srikantrao") on GitHub had an especially thorough and verbose Jupyter Notebook on his [implementation]("https://github.com/srikantrao/Dog-Breed-Classifier/blob/master/README.md") of a InceptionV3 and Keras to classify dog breeds.
+  [srikantrao]( https://github.com/srikantrao ) on GitHub had an especially thorough and verbose Jupyter Notebook on his [implementation]( https://github.com/srikantrao/Dog-Breed-Classifier/blob/master/README.md ) of a InceptionV3 and Keras to classify dog breeds.

   After copying his code, and the InceptionV3 model, and training those on my own dataset the model was able to achieve **88%** accuracy!
 An 8% increase from the last iteration.